-Students will be referred to the Graduate Director if their cumulative grade point average (GPA) falls below a 3.0.
-During this meeting the referred student will be required to develop a plan in tandem with the Graduate Director for improving their academic performance.
+Faculty will refer a student if his or her cumulative grade point average (GPA) falls below a 3.0 to the MPM Director.
+During this meeting the referred student will be required to develop a plan in tandem with the MPM Director for improving his or her academic performance.